Deyspring/Hydra_transcripts/README.md

 The Daily log
 -----------------
+2/24

+Important, remember to use "ig" as a test search term when prompted.
+The term(terms) loop is in both the hydra_ts_working script and the search_term module.
+Fix this redundancy line
+File "/Users/katherinedey/Documents/GitHub/Hydra_transcripts/search_term.py", line 20, in search_geneid
+    keywordElem.send_keys(term)
+UnboundLocalError: local variable 'keywordElem' referenced before assignment

+2/23
+Search terms portion complete, a list of terms is produced

+2/22
+Still dealing with grief, Pardi died.
+Things did not go well at python group, I don't think I'll be going back for awhile.

 2/19
 Got manage_xl.py module mostly working.
 Things to work on:

 Accept list of search terms.
   - 50% done.
 Only accepts one term

 GeneID_json link
    url = get_link_to_genome_browser(geneid) Get this to work.